 Encourage nonprofits to reinvent and expand the roles that volunteers play in an organization in order to attract more people to service and boost volunteer retention.

 Volunteer retention is defined as the proportion of year-1 volunteers who also perform volunteer service in the following year.
 Due to the design of the CPS Volunteer Supplement sample, 50 percent of the respondents in a given year remain in the sample for the following September supplement.
 Volunteer retention rates are calculated using matched pairs of CPS Volunteer Supplement datasets, because year-1 and year-2 statistics are available for individual respondents.
 For example, the national retention rate for 2013 is calculated as the proportion of those who volunteered in 2012 (year 1) who also volunteered in 2013 (year 2).

 While many nonprofits have benefited from the increase in the number of hours volunteers spent serving, volunteer retention still remains a significant issue.

 Data from the Current Population Survey Volunteer Supplement show that about one third of volunteers tend to drop out of service each year.
-According to the most recent CPS data, 37 percent of 2012 volunteers – 22.3 million adults overall – did not volunteer again in 2012.
+According to the most recent CPS data, 35 percent of 2013 volunteers – 22.8 million adults overall – did not volunteer again in 2013.
+This is an increased volunteer attrition rate of 500,000 volunteers between 2012 and 2013 across the country.
 This high rate of volunteer turn-over stunts the productivity of non-profit organizations as they focus on replacing volunteers instead of maximizing impact.